AdguardTeam/ecsstree/README.md

 | ident-token | 13 | 16 | aaa
 | string-token | 16 | 21 | 'bbb)

-At quote mark (') tokenizer will think that a string is starting, and it tokenizes the rest of the input as a string.
+At quote mark (`'`) tokenizer will think that a string is starting, and it tokenizes the rest of the input as a string.
 This is the normal behavior for the tokenizer, but it is wrong for us, since the parser will fail with an `")" is expected` error, as it doesn't found the closing parenthesis, since it thinks that the string is still open.

 ECSSTree will handle this case by a special re-tokenization algorithm during the parsing process, when parser reaches this problematic point.
 This way, ECSSTree's parser will be able to parse this selector properly.
 It is also true for `xpath`.

+*Note:* ECSSTree parses `:contains` and `:xpath` parameters as `Raw`.
+The main goal of this library is changing the internal behavior of the CSSTree's parser to make it able to parse the Extended CSS selectors properly, not to change the AST itself.
+The AST should be the same as in CSSTree, so that the library can be used as a drop-in replacement for CSSTree.
+Parsing `:xpath` expressions or regular expressions in detail would be a huge task, and requires new AST nodes, which would be a breaking change.
+But it always parses the correct raw expression for you, so you can parse/validate these expressions yourself if you want.
+There are many libraries for this, such as [xpath](https://www.npmjs.com/package/xpath) or [regexpp](https://www.npmjs.com/package/regexpp).

 ## Example JavaScript code